 She graduated from Sandberg Instituut with a project

 User-Agent: If everything is so smooth, why am I so sad?,

-of being a human User within current technological infrastructures.
+of being a human User within current technological infrastructures in urban space and beyond.
 You can read the full text of the publication here.

-Sometimes she lectures and gives artist talks, such as this one at Hackers & Designers Summer Talks 2018.
-Amongst other things, she presented her speculative board game Reality Miners at Reloading Technology exhibition in TAC Eindhoven (2018), spoke at DAE Research Symposium (2017) and gave a workshop titled 'Kremlim, Uber and Blockchain: Walking Along the Geofence' in collaboration with Max Dovey at Making Public Domain Summer School in Antwerp (2017).
+She happened to give some talks, for example, this one at Hackers & Designers Summer Talks 2018.
+Her speculative board game Reality Miners won the 1st prize in the Student Competition of the Chamount Biennale de Design Graphique (2017), and she also presented the game at Reloading Technology exhibition in TAC Eindhoven (2018).
+She spoke at DAE Research Symposium (2017) and gave a workshop titled 'Kremlim, Uber and Blockchain: Walking Along the Geofence' in collaboration with Max Dovey at Making Public Domain Summer School in Antwerp (2017).

 While website is being updated, you can revisit some of her older projects: A Guide to Satellite Surveillance (2016) and Unreal Estate (2016).
 You can also read Luxury & Paranoia, Access & Exclusion: On Capital and Public Space, written in collaboration with Sander Manse.

 —Freelance Graphic Design & Research

 She assisted Metahaven with Russian script and narration

 for The Sprawl: Propaganda about Propaganda (2015)

 Portfolio available on request.